iris-rod/iris-rod.github.io/index.md

 I created a small Escape Room type game through an online game development course for Unreal.
 It was really good to get more familiar with the Unreal engine and also pratice more C++ programming.

+It's still a work in progress, there are some tweaks and improvements I want to make, specially on mechanics, but here is a small video with the result for now [Escape Room Gameplay](https://www.youtube.com/watch?v=lAG7DJLP4Wc&fbclid=IwAR2s-0OFEO4bl5hCrYkkphk93dvLu1vOGNSZ19BmfHMGL5sV4sVDTJ0R7y8) (It has some subtitles along that provide some explanation on the gameplay and how it is working)

+Find more about this project on [Other Projects](https://iris-rod.github.io/portfolio/OtherProjects.html)!

 ## Global Game Jam 2020 Participation